penuts7644/HadoopPhotonImaging/README.md

 This error can be fixed by removing 'META-INF/LICENSE' (note the capitals) from the jar file.
 This can be done by executing the command below in the same directory where the jar file is located.

-    zip -d HadoopPhotonImaging.jar META-INF/LICENSE
+    zip -d HadoopPhotonImaging-1.0-jar-with-dependencies.jar META-INF/LICENSE

 ### Our use case ###

 We used 300000 small tiff files of about 650 Kb each.
-We first created a plugin for ImageJ to process these images, which was able to process all the files within 40 minutes on one Intel Core i7 chip.
-The Hadoop version creates a mapper for each input file and is able to process one tenth of all the files, within 40 minutes.
+We first created a plugin for ImageJ to process these images, which was able to process all the files within 40 minutes on one Intel Core i7 3770 chip.
+The Hadoop version creates a mapper for each input file and is able to process one tenth of all the files, within 12 minutes.
 The cluster had 97 operating 8 core nodes available for this job.

 So why does it take so long process the files on the cluster?
 As said, the files are very small and each file is